emanuellarini/checkers/docs/Architecture - Intro.md

 ### Work Coordination

 It is really hard to manage ourselves and also do the code, but none management is far worse because it affects the delivered code.
-I knew since the beginning this was not a 1-day project and there was also lots things to remember.
+I knew since the beginning this was not a 1-day project and there were also lots of things to remember.
 So I decided to make this [Trello board](https://trello.com/b/TJqoFT2R/checkers-20).
 The board centralizes all the efforts I was going to work on and still I probably have missed a few.

+### Tests

+SOON

+### Future

+The product won't have new features besides what was described in the product section.

+So for the future, we can focus on code and architecture.
+Here are a few things I would like to do:
+* Add a report for test coverage and also a document on what was tested (this is what I'll do now, so it might be removed from this list once I reach the goal)
+* Since I am using Nx, it would be nice if I use Domain-Driven Design in the libraries folder.
+This way I would separate better my components and have the apps folder thin.
+* Netlify has branch previews and I could use it when testing PRs but then I would need the same feature in the backend.
+* Adding more tests - there are some cool ways to test Colyseus
+* Check for extra re-renders, I have spread some memos but I am sure there I have missed a few places
+* Add cool sound
+* Ask help from a Designer to improve the UI/UX